stoic-signs/wildfirepy/Vision_Statement.md

 ## About WildfirePy

-WildfirePy is a community-developed and community-driven free and open-source Python package that provides functionality for wildfire location, tracking and simulation in a single code-base.
+WildfirePy is a community-developed and community-driven, free and open-source Python package for wildfire data analysis, tracking and simulation.

 ## Motivation